FabricioFutryk/.windows-dotfiles/README.md

 You can install these dotfiles using one of the following methods:

+> [!IMPORTANT]
+> After the debloating step, a restart will be requested.
+Press "No"; another restart will be requested to finish WSL installation.
+Input Y/Yes on that one to restart the computer.

 ### Method 1: Quick Setup

 If you prefer a quick setup without manually downloading the repository, use the bootstrap script: